brho/akaros/Documentation/Contributing.md

 You (or your employer) may retain the copyright to your contributions, if applicable.
 We do not require copyright assignment.

+Your git 'Sign-off' indicates your agreement with these rules.

 Contribution Philosophy